VahabN/Control-charts/index.md

 ## Implementing control charts:
 - ### Two Phases:
     - #### Phase I:
+    Finding most reliable control limits based on the in-control process data points.
+In another word, finding in-control process data points
+        - There different methods based on the data type.
+We apply Moving Range method because the sample consists of an individual unit.
     - #### Phase II:
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for